narenaryan/Vidura/README.md

 <p align="center">
     <img src="https://raw.githubusercontent.com/narenaryan/Vidura/main/vidura-logo.png" width="500px"/>
 </p>

-Are you a ChatGPT prompt engineer?
+Are you a ChatGPT prompt engineer?.
 Welcome to your all-in-one ChatGPT prompt management system.
 If you are saving emerging prompts on text editors, git, and on xyz, now goes the pain to add, tag, search and retrieve.

 # Screenshots
 ## Categories view